Did you know that a donation to a non-profit organisation is tax deductible?

-Below are some basic questions answered; for more information visit the Australian Taxation Office website or contact a qualified accountant for advice tailored to your circumstances.
+Below are some basic questions answered.
+For more information visit the Australian Taxation Office (ATO) website or contact a qualified accountant for advice tailored to your personal circumstances.

 What is a tax-deductible donation?

 Gifts of money greater than $2 are tax-deductible.
-There is no limit to how much you are allowed to donate.
+There is no limit to how much you are allowed to donate to charity.
 Both donations and Gifts From the Heart are tax-deductible gifts.

-Gifts or donations that provide you with a personal benefit cannot be claimed as a tax-deduction.
-This includes all products from the Hamlin Shop – with the exception of the Gifts From the Heart range.
+Gifts or donations that provide you with a personal benefit cannot be claimed.
+This includes all products that you buy from the Hamlin Shop, with the exception of the tax-deductible Gifts From the Heart card range.

 Keep the tax receipts of your donations throughout the financial year.
-You can claim your tax-deduction on your individual or business tax return via the ATO.
+You are welcome to contact the Hamlin Team at anytime if you need another copy.

 How do I receive a tax receipt?

 After making a donation to Catherine Hamlin Fistula Foundation, an electronic tax receipt is emailed to you within 48 hours.
-Monthly donors will receive a tax receipt of their donations over the 19/20 financial year in mid-July.
+Regular monthly donors will receive an annual tax receipt for their donations during the previous financial year in mid-July.

 For any concerns about tax receipts for charity donations or other queries you can contact the Hamlin Team by emailing [email protected] or calling 02 9440 7001